-A met-mast is situated at about 2.5 diameters (D) from the turbine.
-Wind direction was measured at a height above ground of 89.3 m with a Thies GmbH wind vane, while wind speed measurements were obtained with three cup anemometers produced from the same company and located at 89.3 m, 91.5 m and at the lower tip of the rotor (about 34 m).
-All measurements obtained on the mast were shifted in time on account of the distance between turbine and met-mast, the time delay being computed from the average wind speed.
+A met mast is situated at about 2.5 D (diameters) from the turbine.
+Wind direction was measured at a height above ground of 89.3 m with a Thies GmbH wind vane, while wind speed measurements were obtained with three cup anemometers produced from the same company and located at 89.3 m, 91.5 m, and at the lower tip of the rotor (about 34 m).
+All measurements obtained on the mast were shifted in time on account of the distance between turbine and met mast, the time delay being computed from the average wind speed.

-A second turbine (labelled WT2) is also present on site, and its wake affects the met-mast and WT1 for easterly and south-easterly winds.
-Similarly, the wake of WT1 affects the met-mast for northern wind directions.
-All these conditions were discarded from the training dataset, in addition to all other situations when WT1 was not in a normal power production state.
-A forest of 15-20 m tall trees is located 300 m east of WT1; as only wind directions $\Gamma \in [180,340]$ deg were considered in this work, this high roughness area was never in the inflow direction.
+A second turbine (labeled WT2) is also present on site, and its wake affects the met mast and WT1 for easterly and southeasterly winds.
+Similarly, the wake of WT1 affects the met mast for northern wind directions.
+All these conditions were discarded from the training dataset in addition to all other situations when WT1 was not in a normal power production state.
+A forest of 15-20 m tall trees is located 300 m east of WT1; as only wind directions $\Gamma \in [180, 340]^{\circ}$ were considered in this work, this high roughness area was never in the inflow direction.
 On the other hand, the town of Brusow is located about 1 km to the west of the site, and its effects on the inflow are unknown.
-A test campaign conducted at the same site in the period July-November of the previous year revealed an almost equal distribution of unstable, neutral and stable conditions, as measured by an eddy covariance station (Bromm et al., 2018).
+A test campaign conducted at the same site in the period July-November of the previous year revealed an almost equal distribution of unstable, neutral, and stable conditions, as measured by an eddy covariance station (Bromm et al., 2018).

-Synchronized turbine and blade load data was sampled at 10 Hz on WT1.
-Blades 1 and 3 were equipped with strain gages, installed in close proximity of the blade roots and measuring both flapwise and edgewise bending components; unfortunately, however, the same load sensors were not installed on blade 2.
+Synchronized turbine and blade load data were sampled at 10 Hz on WT1.
+Blades 1 and 3 were equipped with strain gages, installed in close proximity to the blade roots and measuring both flapwise and edgewise bending components; unfortunately, however, the same load sensors were not installed on blade 2.
 To reconstruct the missing load components, the measurements of blades 1 and 3 were shifted by $\pm 2\pi/3$, averaged together and then attributed to blade 2.
-This approximation assumes that neighboring blades experience the same loads when they are at the same azimuthal position, which is reasonable because loads and wind states are time-averaged quantities linked by a steady load-wind model (cf. Eq.
-(4)).